extratone/bilge/drafts/How to Fuck Text.md

 <iframe src="https://octodon.social/@DaveHiggins/102565065494333224/embed" class="mastodon-embed" style="max-width: 100%; border: 0" width="400" allowfullscreen="allowfullscreen"></iframe>

-If there is a living God of Text Fucking, surely it is they.
+If there is a living God/Ultimate Sage/Premiere Authority/Professor of Text Fucking, surely it is they, so to have a conversation with them was quite an honor, especially to be able to [call them father](https://mastodon.social/@DavidBlue/102565952197076202), of sorts.
 I continue to pursue this discipline in a largely automated way, as we’ll discuss in depth.
 It’s not an especially practical or beneficial one, no, but it is mine.
+(And Dave Higgins’, to be fair.)

 ## Apps

-The core necessity of any good text fucker is a robust text editing and/or word processing application.
+The core necessity of any good Text Fucker is a robust text editing and/or word processing application.
 Zalgo text is a real bitch for Electron apps like my dearest [Typora](https://typora.io), unfortunately.
 On iOS, this summation also applies to [Obsidian](https://obsidian.md), I’m afraid.
 I recommend native apps like [Drafts](https://apps.apple.com/us/app/drafts/id1435957248) (big surprise) - which astonishingly has [**its very own native Zalgo action**](https://actions.getdrafts.com/a/1vM) as developer Greg’s [gift to me](https://twitter.com/draftsapp/status/1492645727729766400)! - and [Bear](https://apps.apple.com/us/app/bear-markdown-notes/id1016366447) (no less of a surprise.)
 In terms of default configuration intensity, the Drafts action hits the sweet spot out of the box.

 https://twitter.com/draftsapp/status/1492645727729766400